 There are three ways to name this dish: the native, which sounds huoguo and is spelled 火锅; the international, hot pot; and the Spanish translation, which would be hot pot.
-The hot pot is, roughly speaking, a boiling soup to which the raw ingredients are added collectively.
-To compare it to something better known here, it shares with the paella -or the rice with things of most of Spain- the social side because it is never made for one, but for many.
+The hot pot is in a cursory way a boiling soup to which raw ingredients are added collectively.
+To compare it with something better known here, it shares with paella -or arroz con cosas of most of Spain- the social side because it is never made for one, but for many.

 In the case of Chinese soup, part of the attraction is that it is made in the middle of the table and in specialized restaurants the table is already prepared with a hole and a small gas so that as it boils you can start adding the ingredients of your choice.